Hiring and Onboarding Non-English Speaking Employees: Tips for Success

 - Benefits and growth opportunities

-Ensure your language requirements are tied to actual job needs rather than convenience.
-By linking language requirements directly to job necessities, you avoid discriminatory practices while keeping operations running smoothly.
+Link language requirements directly to job necessities to avoid discriminatory practices while keeping operations running smoothly.

 Train Your Hiring Team